Discovering STEM in the Garden!

 Registration & Cancellation:

-- Participants must be pre-registered for all classes.
-Due to supply and class size limitations, there will be no registration on the day of classes.
+- Participants are encouraged to pre-register for all classes.
+Due to supply and class size limitations, we cannot guarantee registration on the day of the program.

 - Registration and payment for classes may be made online or by calling 256-830-4447 ext.
 253.